Tencent/tgfx/android/README.md

 ## Build & Run

-Simply open the android/ directory using Android Studio, and then you'll be good to go!
+To get started, just open the android/ directory in Android Studio, and you'll be all set!